npm/policies/private-terms.md

 (_npm_) at <https://www.npmjs.com/policies/open-source-terms> (_npm Open
 Source Terms_).
-They govern access to and use of _npm Paid Services_, including but not limited to the products known as  _npm Solo_ and _npm Organizations_, the private package storage, delivery, organization management, and access control features of
+They govern access to and use of _npm Paid Services_, including but not limited to the products known as  _npm Solo_ and _npm Orgs_, the private package storage, delivery, organization management, and access control features of
 <https://www.npmjs.com> (the _Website_) and the npm public registry
 at <https://registry.npmjs.org> (the _Public Registry_).
 These are